Coder-sagarx/COMPLETE_SQL/README.md

-ABOUT THE STRUCTURE QUERRY LANGUAGE all the basic code
+ABOUT THE STRUCTURE QUERY LANGUAGE it include almost all the operation like creation ,deletion ,updation modificationa and multiple query